 The large cast tell their stories in different styles.
 Lyrical passages listing flora and fauna of the Pacific Northwest are followed by monologs on family and local history recorded on old-fashioned devices, and breathless chapters juxtaposing the parallel actions of two characters alternate with detailed descriptions of the thoughts and feelings of a single character.
 Rather than a cohesive story, Mink River is a collection of brief insights into the lives of the villagers.

 Neawanaka is depicted as a close-knit community: People know each other and get together regularly.
 Some of them have time to cook dinner and bake a fresh loaf of bread every day.
 Others spend their days working artistic jobs that earn them very little money.
 This makes life in the impoverished village appear simple and free of stress, which is often the case when fiction romanticizes poverty.

 There are, however, storylines that contradict this reading.
 The Department of Public Works, the village’s extraordinary institution aiming to improve quality of life, doesn’t have enough funds to employ more than two people.
 The devoted doctor must work overtime in a bigger town so he can continue to care for the inhabitants without going broke.
-Abuse, violence, mental illness, and tragic accidents afflict the population, and while everyone seems to do their best to help each other, some tragedies happen without anyone noticing or able to intervene.
+Abuse, violence, mental illness, and tragic accidents afflict the population, and while everyone does their best to help each other, some tragedies happen without anyone able to intervene – or even noticing.
 While many of the stories end happily or at least peacefully, some remain unresolved, leaving the readers to choose between good and bad endings themselves.